-We all hope that this unthinkable crime is isolated to one person with evil plans.
+We all hope that this unthinkable crime is isolated to one persons evil plans.
 But can we be 100% sure that it's not rooted in a wider network ?
 Can it inspire other cases ?

 A relevant question is how the European culture can avoid to develop a right wing anti muslim directed terror in the situation where we obviously have quite significant anti muslim and anti socialist fractions in almost all countries ?

 Probably it will be long time between these kind of mass murdering of innocent people !
-But what about car bombs, sabotages, harrasment, fires, injuries of minorities, disturbance of businesses etc.. ?
+But what about car bombs, sabotages, harrasment, fires, injuries of minorities, businesses etc.. ?

 Have the politicans, the police force in each country, the intelligence services and Interpol a good enough picture of the situation ?
 Do they understand what's going on ??
 Are the analyses and pojections good enough ?
 Will the situation escalate ?
 Have they really understood the effect from how extremists use the social networks, how criminals and extremists easily can move within the Schengen regime, the consequenses of migration, unemployment, econmic crisis in several countries etc.?

 Even if its painful to think about, Norway has to admitt that this "wild viking" came from within.
 He is one of us, raised by Norwegian parents, had Norwegian friends, neighbours and collegues, went to Norwegian schools and even was member of the Free Masons and the Progressive Party (FRP).
 This man was probably inspired by a general scepticism against the blend of cultures and towards a liberal social democratic society.
 He went so much further than others, but in the basic philosophy some claim to accept parts of his thinking.

 Psychiatrist are discussing if he is crazy ?
 A psychopat ?
 Obviously he is different.
 But is he mad ?